 Self-reported attribution vs. software-based attribution

-Software-based attribution is what you’d typically get out of HubSpot or any marketing attribution platform you use.
-It can be first touch, last touch, multi-touch, etc. I think there’s a new one every day.
-They’re very important of course because they allow you to understand where someone’s journey started, maybe that was a platform you were running a campaign on or a piece of content or something you had.
+Software-based attribution is what you’d typically get out of HubSpot or any attribution platform you use.
+It can be first touch, last touch, multi-touch, etc. It's very important, of course, because it allows you to understand where someone’s journey started.
+It indicates whether a person came from a specific campaign you were running, organic traffic, social media, email marketing, or any other source site visitors may be coming from.

 Software-based attribution only shows you how you captured demand.
-Self-reported on the other hand shows you how you generated demand.
+Self-reported attribution, on the other hand, shows you how you generated demand.
 It’s when a prospect tells you how they heard about you.

-The idea is never to replace one with the other but to use a combination that gives you the clearest picture of your buyers' journey.
-Everything from the day they heard about you, to the channels they used to find you, to the content that resonated with them, etc. None of this is doable through either only self-reported attribution or software-based attribution.
+Using a combination of these is essential for giving you the clearest possible picture of your buyers' journey.
+Everything from the day they heard about you to the channels they used to find you to the content that resonated with them and beyond.
+None of this is possible through either self-reported attribution or software-based attribution alone.

-Dark Social is not a specific tactic or channel, it’s not necessarily something you do, but it’s the practice of understanding that a lot of the buyer’s journey, especially for digital natives, happens in many different channels and platforms that can be determined by software-based attribution and then knowing how to get a better picture of that journey through self-reported attribution.
-So with that understanding then you can look at ways to figure out those watering holes that your ICP stays at and then determine the right content to inject in those places to generate demand and stay top of mind until someone is ready to buy.
-No dark magic :)
+Dark social is not a specific tactic or channel—it’s the practice of understanding that a lot of the buyer’s journey, especially for digital natives, happens in many different channels and platforms that can’t be determined by software-based attribution and then knowing how to get a better picture of that journey through self-reported attribution.
+With that understanding, you can then look at ways to uncover those watering holes that your ICP frequents and determine the right content to inject into those places to generate demand and stay top of mind until someone is ready to buy.
+No dark magic, just good marketing :)